 We’re in a world now where social media is essential to the life of a business and a blog, so before you seal it in blood (or in VISA payments) make sure the handles you want are available.

-I just started a home decor blog, and before I bought the domain, I made sure @thebeigehouse was available on the platforms I wanted to use (Twitter, Instagram, Pinterest).
+In 2016 started a home decor blog, and before I bought the domain, I made sure @thebeigehouse was available on the platforms I wanted to use (Twitter, Instagram, Pinterest).
 Because look, we’re all lazy AF, right?
 If you make it difficult for your readers to find you online, they’re not going to look incredibly hard.
 So go into this the smart way.

-How to Set Up the Blog
+How to Set Up Your Blog

 First, decide how intensive of a blog network you plan on building.